Anxiety & Self-Care

 It’s important for parents to have realistic expectations of their child/teen during this time.
 If, for example, your child was never asked to take out the trash before this incident but is now assigned this duty without discussion, that might cause conflict.
 It’s ok to encourage competence by having your child/teen take on more responsibility in chores and household tasks, but I would encourage you to let them choose the task, as this can provide more motivation to follow through.

 Some Parting Thoughts

-I encourage you to be gentle with and compassionate to yourself during this time.
-Please allow room for forgiveness and humility throughout this process as we navigate these rough waters together.
-There are going to be tough moments, but there are going to be good moments too.
+I encourage you to be gentle with and compassionate to yourself and to your family.
+Please always allow room for mistakes, forgiveness, and humility.
+There are going to be tough moments, but there will be good moments too.